Posted on

 Antique Butler Desk

-Antique Butler Desk Beautiful Mahogany is also featured prominently on this antique butler desk.
+antique butler desk Beautiful Mahogany is also featured prominently on this antique butler desk.
 Around each of the drawers is a proportional border of radiating mahogany.
 It offsets the golden color of the chest and allows each distinct wood to sing.
 The simple contrast of these fine veneers creates a handsome and distinct piece.

 Vermont Butler Desk A long grain cherry top and side panels complete the piece’s exterior.